Blog

 Key Features of Using OKRs:

-What is Performance Management System
+What is a Performance Management System?

-Key components of a Performance Management System may include:
+Key components of a Performance management System may include:

 • Goal Setting